OSGP/Documentation/Userguide/Installation/4-testOSGP.md

 </soapenv:Envelope>
 ```

 Submit the request.
 Take note of the CorrelationUid in the response.
-We can send out a request later using that Id to ask the Platform if the request succeeded.
+You can use this Id in another request to ask the server for the status of this request.
 ![alt text](./installation-script-screenshots/98.png)

 In the home screen of the OSLP device simulator, the lightbulb should light up for SSLD_000-00-01.
-Now we know the request succeeded.
+This means that the request succeeded.
 ![alt text](./installation-script-screenshots/99.png)

-Normally we don't have a device simulator to know if the SetLight request succeeded.
-But we can ask the platform by sending another request: GetSetLightResponse.
+The last request concerns the response form the previous SetLight request.
 In SoapUi open Request 1 under 'GetSetLightResponse' in the 'public-lighting' project.
-Set the following parameters in the request (And the keystore in the request properties):
+Set the following parameters in the request (And the keystore in the request properties).
+Make sure to replace the CorrelationUid with the value from the respons from the SetLight request.
 ```xml
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/" xmlns:ns="http://www.alliander.com/schemas/osgp/common/2014/10" xmlns:ns1="http://www.alliander.com/schemas/osgp/publiclighting/adhocmanagement/2014/10">
    <soapenv:Header>